yaqwsx/bcthesis/caching.md

-We have evaluated naive approach using a subset of SV-COMP benchmarks (mainly concurrency and bit-vector tasks) and a set of \ltl benchmarks by Byron Cook, that have been used in evaluation of \symdivine in todo citace vojta.
+We have evaluated naive approach using a subset of SV-COMP benchmarks (mainly concurrency and bit-vector tasks) and a set of \ltl benchmarks by Byron Cook, that have been used in evaluation of \symdivine in \cite{BHB14}.
 Naive caching saved only about 6\ %  in the reachability tasks, however up to 65\ % of the queries were cached in the \ltl benchmarks.

 This result made us to revisit the implementation of the \ltl algorithm in
 \symdivine. \symdivine uses nested DFS with iterative deepening, as bugs in